agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will learn about Node.js streams.
+In this branch we will learn about Node.js streams and how we can serve files using streams.

 Usage: